-The council approved map 1C, with an amendment to move Stone View Drive and the southeast intersection of Vista Heights Drive and Los Altos Parkway to Ward 4, represented by Councilman Mike Carrigan, from Ward 3, represented by Councilman Ron Smith, in order to retain Vistas homeowners association members within a single voting bloc.
+The council approved map 1C at that time, with an amendment to move Stone View Drive and the southeast intersection of Vista Heights Drive and Los Altos Parkway to Ward 4, represented by Councilman Mike Carrigan, from Ward 3, represented by Councilman Ron Smith, in order to retain Vistas homeowners’ association members within a single voting bloc.

-That change has disrupted a target population threshold for all wards and prompted city planners to develop new redistricting proposals for consideration.
+That change had disrupted a target population threshold for all wards and prompted city planners to develop new redistricting proposals for consideration.

 But the census reports that population growth since 2003 – the last time the voting wards were redrawn – has upended this balance and triggered the necessary adjustments.